manel1874/QSHY/stringSearch/README.md

 3. Configuration file (e.g. `YaoConfig.txt`): configuration file that tells the program the name/directory of the input files and the boolean circuit file.

+## Oblivious Keys

+The generation of Oblivious Keys is independent from the SMC execution and it can be generated a priori between the interested parties.

+#### Location of the Oblivious Keys

+These should be saved in [quantum_oblivious_key_distribution/signals](quantum_oblivious_key_distribution/signals) with .sgn extension.

+#### Generation of Oblivious Keys

+The deployed system uses Oblivious Keys generated with quantum technologies.
+For more information please read the following [paper](https://www.mdpi.com/2076-3417/10/12/4080).
+However, for testing purposes, we provide a Quantum Oblivious Key Distribution emulator along with already generated Oblivious Keys between two parties (Alice and Bob).

 ## Execution:

 Run the Yao Protocol for party *i* with the following command: